stew675/ShakeTune_For_Qidi/README.md

 That command allows for gcode files to call shell scripts, which is the mechanism that Klippain uses to invoke the Python scripts that it uses to do its job

-Additionally, the tarball also does the following
+Additionally, unpacking the tarball also did the following

-1. Creates a symlink from `/home/mks/klipper_config/K-ShakeTune` to `/home/mks/klippain_shaketune/K-Shaketune`
+1. Created a symlink from `/home/mks/klipper_config/K-ShakeTune` to `/home/mks/klippain_shaketune/K-Shaketune`
   * This allows for Klipper to be able to find the Klippain config files and scripts
-2. Creates the directory `/home/mks/klipper_config/K-ShakeTune_results` which is where Klippain will store the various output graphs, which are able to be easily accessed from the FluiddUI in the `Configuration` tab
+2. Created the directory `/home/mks/klipper_config/K-ShakeTune_results` which is where Klippain will store the various output graphs, which are able to be easily accessed from the FluiddUI in the `Configuration` tab

 ## How to Uninstall and delete Klippain ShakeTune (and Python 3.12.3)